Set up self-service password reset for your customers

 This article applies to self-service password reset used in the context of the V1 Sign in user flow, which uses Local Account SignIn as the identity provider.
 If you need fully customizable password reset user flows invoked from your app, see this article.

 By default, your directory doesn't have self-service password reset turned on.
 Use the following steps to turn it on:

-- Sign in to the Azure classic portal as the Subscription Administrator.
+- Sign in to the Azure portal as the Subscription Administrator.
 This is the same work or school account or the same Microsoft account that you used to create your directory.

-- Navigate to the Active Directory extension on the navigation bar on the left side.
+- Open Azure Active Directory (in the navigation bar on the left side).

 The self-service password reset pages can be customized by using the company branding feature.